Academic Regulations

 U Unsatisfactory thesis work

 In the rare event that an instructor is unable to submit a grade by the grade deadline, an N, signifying that the grade has not yet been submitted, may temporarily appear as a transcript notation on the student's record.
-Grades that are not posted by the last day of classes of the following semester will result in these temporary notations being automatically changed to a grade of F (or, in the case of a course taken as Pass/Fail, to a grade of NCR).
+Grades that are not posted within 120 days of the last day of the semester for which the N notation was posted will result in these temporary notations being automatically changed to a grade of F (or, in the case of a course taken as Pass/Fail, to a grade of NCR).

 Grades earned in physical education courses are not included when calculating the student's grade point average.